Hellboy II: The Golden Army: Novelization

 Hellboy II: The Golden Army (June 18, 2008, ISBN 978-1-59307-954-3) by Robert Greenberger is the official novelization of the film.
+It won a Scribe Award for best adapted novel in 2009.

 Video game

 During its initial theatrical release in North America, a video game set within the Hellboy universe was released around the time that of the film entitled Hellboy: The Science of Evil for PlayStation 3, PlayStation Portable and Xbox 360, released on June 24 in North America and August 15 in Europe.
 Despite its close release date, promotion alongside the film and featuring voices of the same actors, the game is not a direct movie tie-in with the plot not being related to that of the film but instead follows an original story where Hellboy investigates Nazi operations in Romania under Herman von Klempt, an antagonist from the comics.

 Zinco epilogue

 Included as a special feature on the DVD is an animated comic that foreshadows the events of the next film.
 In the Zinco Epilogue, a group of men go into Rasputin's tomb and find Kroenen's body.
 After bringing Kroenen to a doctor along with instructions to revive him with an alchemical manual, Zinco and his party travel to an arctic cave with Zinco as the only survivor.
 Upon entering the cavern, Zinco opens a container he has with him containing the preserved head of Kroenen and attaches it to a giant robot.
 As soon as it is attached, the cyborg awakens and the spirit of Rasputin appears, stating that he has one more job for him.